Impossible Foods: Retail

 The Impossible Burger became available in grocery stores for the first time in October 2019, at Gelson's stores, which are only in Southern California.

-As of May 2020, Impossible Burgers were also available at Fairway Market, Wegman's, Jewel-Osco, Vons, Pavilions, Albertsons in California and Nevada, Safeway in California and Nevada, and various chains owned by Kroger.
+In May 2020, Impossible Burgers were also available at Fairway Market, Wegman's, Jewel-Osco, Vons, Pavilions, Albertsons in California and Nevada, Safeway in California and Nevada, and various chains owned by Kroger.
 In April 2020, due to the COVID-19 pandemic in the United States, the FDA started allowing restaurants to sell Impossible beef substitute to consumers, with an additional printed-out sheet satisfying label requirements.

 In July 2020, Impossible Burger patties became available at Trader Joe's and about 2,100 Walmart locations in the United States.

-Impossible sausage sandwiches are being sold at many restaurants, including Burger King and Starbucks.

 Financing

 Impossible Foods has raised rounds of $75 million and $108 million from investors, including Google Ventures, Khosla Ventures, Viking Global Investors, UBS, Hong Kong billionaire Li Ka-shing's Horizons Ventures, and Bill Gates.
 It was reported that Patrick Brown had turned down an offer of $300 million to buy out Impossible Foods in 2015.

 In August 2017, $75 million in additional financing was raised after reaching key objectives, with Bill Gates investing additional money.
 In April 2018, an additional $114 million was raised, led by Singapore’s Temasek Holdings and Hong Kong-based Sailing Capital, bringing the total to $372 million.
 In May 2019, the company raised $300 million of investment.
 The total valuation of the company raised to $2 billion.
 On March 16, 2020, another $500 million was raised.

 In total, Impossible Foods has raised $1.3 billion over 12 rounds of funding.
 In August 2020, the company raised another US$200 million in an internal round led by existing investor Coatue.